 If you are interested in helping out or joining any of these groups, please contact Christina in the church office.

 Coffee Hour is a time of fellowship that occurs every Sunday following the 10am worship service in the Guild Hall.
 It's a time for a cup of coffee and a bite to eat, but most importantly, it's an opportunity for conversation and community building.
 Let's catch up at Coffee Hour!

 ECW includes all women of Grace Episcopal Church; no formal membership is required.
 The health and welfare of our beloved Grace Church is the overall ECW focus.
 We value the fellowship and the tasks we have shared and accomplished, building on a long tradition.
 From the 1840s, the women of Grace Church have been a strong force supporting the development of our church, spiritually and physically—and financially.

-ECW contributes every year to our church and to local and international nonprofits.
+As funds allow, ECW contributes to our church and to local and international nonprofits.
 Funds are generated solely from our work at estate sales in the Madison area—an all-volunteer effort that occurs roughly twice a year.
 Some projects the ECW has supported and funded include:

 - remodeling of the church kitchen